LiquidFun/BoppieEvolution/README.md

     * Show additional danger-sense near boppie
     * Disabled spike rotation and blood in performance mode
     * Improved graphs by drawing lines instead of pixels in texture, graphs can be hidden
-    * Neurons have colors based on their type
+    * Neurons have colors based on their type, can now drag neurons
 * Added lakes, water requirement for boppies and neurons for detecting lakes
 * Boppie colors now represent: hue: dna, saturation: energy, luminance: water
 * New neurons/senses